-Copyright © 2018 COMAH Consulting Ltd. All rights reserved.
+Copyright © 2015 - 2021 COMAH Consulting Ltd. All rights reserved.

-Page revision date - 30 June 2018
+Page revision date - 4 September 2021

 In our webpage on risk assessment we identify the 5 steps that the HSE advocates for managing process risk.
 These 5 steps are also used to manage DSEAR hazards.
-The steps are described below with a DSEAR focus:
+The steps are described below with a DSEAR assessment focus:

 COMAH Consulting Ltd is able to provide support with respect to DSEAR which can range from “hand holding” through to taking the lead and carrying out all aspects of assessment work for you.
 This would include providing recommendations for compliance and for beneficial improvements.

 The full requirements of DSEAR are explained in the HSE Approved Code of Practice: “Dangerous substances and explosive atmospheres” L138.
-This is available for free at http://www.hse.gov.uk/pubns/books/l138.htm
+This is available for free at https://www.hse.gov.uk/pubns/books/l138.htm